woodward/vim-flashcards/vim/Window commands.md

 ctrl-w shift-h     ⮂  Move the current window to the left of the screen, using the full height of the screen ctrl-w shift-l     ⮂  Move the current window to the right of the screen, using the full height of the screen ctrl-w shift-t     ⮂  Move the current window to a new tab

+ctrl-w =          ⮂  Try to resize all windows equally ctrl-w -          ⮂  Decrease the current window height by one line ctrl-w +          ⮂  Increase the current window height by one line ctrl-w <          ⮂  Decrease the current window width by one line ctrl-w >          ⮂  Increase the current window width by one line ctrl-w |          ⮂  Resize the current window width to the widest size possible zn <enter>        ⮂  Set the current window height to n